 You resort to underpinning when the skin has no rigidity, because of its location or body fat.

 How to perform underpinning

-•Place the finger you want to use for underpinning just below the location you wish to groom.
+• Place the finger you want to use for underpinning a quarter-inch to an inch below the location you wish to groom.

-•Press it into the skin, with a slightly upwards motion, so that it serves as a solid workplace.
+• Press it into the skin, with a slightly upwards motion, so that it produces a solid workplace.